-- Three-quarters of our PGRs are directly registered with the OU; onequarter are based at ARCs. - 85% are studying for a PhD; 15% are studying for a Professional Doctorate. - Of directly registered PGRs, half are studying full time and half are studying part time.
+- Three-quarters of our PGRs are directly registered with the OU; onequarter are based at ARCs. - 85% are studying for a PhD; 15% are studying for a Professional Doctorate. - Half are studying full time and half are studying part time.